marilenadaquino/computational_thinking/ay-2019-2020/1_lesson/README.md

  2. Print all titles sorted in alphabetical order
  3. Print all the titles of references talking _somehow_ about Sex Pistols, i.e. including the words "Sex Pistols"
  4. Print all the titles of references published after 2000
- 5. Count references grouped by language.
-Print results in the form: `Language : count`

 ## Links
 ### Introduction to Python